Haufe-Lexware/Scss-Styleguide/README.md

 }
 ```

 It’s not important for the performance that we have only one declaration of the mediaquery.
-Because of this we can use it more like **Element Queries.** Read more about this situation at (link:http://helloanselm.com/2014/web-performance-one-or-thousand-media-queries/ text:a blogpost) by Anselm Hannemann, which had the same question.
+Because of this we can use it more like **Element Queries.** Read more about this situation at [a blogpost](http://helloanselm.com/2014/web-performance-one-or-thousand-media-queries/) by Anselm Hannemann, which had the same question.

 <a name="categorizing-css">Categorizing CSS-Rules</a>